Jack Spratt in Vietnam, 1970

-A Swiftboat is an aluminum gunboat, 50 feet long and 13 feet wide.
-Due to the shallow draft, it was more suited to the rivers than the ocean.
-My last 11 months in country were in the rivers of the Delta.
+A Swiftboat is an aluminum coastal patrol gunboat, 50 feet long and 13 feet wide.
+However, due to the shallow draft, it was more suited to the rivers than the ocean.
+My last 11 months in country were in the rivers of the Mekong Delta.
 The boat carries a crew of 6, five enlisted men and one officer (LTjg).
-This is a picture of myself and the Officer in Charge of PCF48, Mike Peters.
+This is a picture of myself and Mike Peters, the Officer in Charge of PCF 74 and later, PCF 48.

 Here is some more boat shots, mostly taken near the mouth of the Mekong.

 We dressed a bit casual on the boat - here is a picture of me and my friend Jim, dressed in our best uniforms.

 Life on board was pretty sparse, but we did have some creature comforts.
 We had a reasonably comfortable bed, a stove, refrigerator/freezer and of course the outdoor 'facilities'.
 The following pictures will give you a small look at life onboard a Swiftboat.